-The Sutter Club is the second oldest private club in the state of California, founded in 1889.
+The Sutter Club is one of the oldest private club in the state of California, founded in 1889.
 Its colorful history began when Sacramento was still little more than a river-dependent town best known as the outfitting headquarters for waves of gold-crazed vagabonds.
 Sacramento matured and prospered in part because of its role as the Capital of California.
 The Sutter Club’s location at Fourth and J Streets makes it a second home to visiting lawmakers and legislators.
 Every Governor of California, save one, has been a Member of the Sutter Club.

 The Club moved to its present location in 1930 was designed by local architect Charles Dean and is a striking example of early California mission style architecture.
 Sacramento boasts a unique location in Northern California - lying in the Central Valley midway between San Francisco and Lake Tahoe providing easy reach to the wine country - an hour away from Napa Valley and the wine country of the Sierra foothills, which is also becoming recognized for its excellent wines.